dengking/compiler-principle/docs/1-Introduction/1.2-The-Structure-of-a-Compiler/index.md

 ## 1.2.2 Syntax Analysis

 The second phase of the compiler is *syntax analysis* or *parsing*.
-The parser uses the first components of the tokens produced by the **lexical analyzer** to create a tree-like intermediate representation that depicts the grammatical structure of the token stream.
+The parser uses the first components of the tokens produced by the **lexical analyzer** to create a tree-like intermediate representation that depicts(描述) the grammatical structure of the token stream.
 A typical representation is a *syntax tree* in which each interior node represents an operation and the children of the node represent the arguments of the operation.
 A syntax tree for the token stream (1.2) is shown as the output of the syntactic analyzer in Fig. 1.7.

 This tree shows the order in which the operations in the assignment `position = initial + rate * 60` are to be performed.
 The tree has an interior node labeled `*` with `<id, 3>` as its left child and the integer `60` as its right child.
 The node `<id, 3>` represents the identifier `rate`.
 The node labeled `*` makes it explicit that we must first multiply the value of `rate` by `60`.
 The node labeled `+` indicates that we must add the result of this multiplication to the value of initial.
 The `root` of the tree, labeled `=`, indicates that we must store the result of this addition into the location for the identifier `position`.
 This ordering of operations is consistent with the usual conventions of arithmetic which tell us that multiplication has